-- Mitigation performed by a third party that will remove the undesirable condition is scheduled to occur prior to the end of the calendar year of Application submission. .
+- Mitigation performed by a third party that will remove the undesirable condition is scheduled to occur prior to the end of the calendar year of Application submission.
 Applicants will need to provide proof of completion by this date. - Mitigation by the Applicant or a Local Government must be completed by the placed in-service date. - Applicants must provide documentation of the site control and resources to complete the mitigation. - A Local Government must provide documentation that the specific mitigation will occur prior to the placed in service date.

-- Desirable/Undesirable Certification Form. - Google Maps driving or walking route for each claimed desirable starting from the geocoordinates of the pedestrian or vehicle site entrance. - Evidence of mitigation of undesirable activity/characteristic from the third party responsible for the mitigation by the date noted above, if applicable. - If (h): Documentation of State license. - Site map indicating the specific location of the nearest grocery store (including distance from site). - USDA Food Access Research Atlas showing "LI and LA at 1 and 20 miles" layer with site location clearly marked, using the most recent USDA data available.
+- Desirable/Undesirable Certification Form. - Google Maps driving or walking route for each claimed desirable starting from the geocoordinates of the pedestrian or vehicle site entrance. - If claiming points for desirable characteristics that are proposed as part of the proposed development, all minimum documentation required under (Threshold) Site Information and Conceptual Site Development Plan showing plans for proposed desirable characteristics, and all minimum documentation required under (Threshold) Site Zoning. - Evidence of mitigation of undesirable activity/characteristic from the third party responsible for the mitigation by the date noted above, if applicable. - If (h): Documentation of State license. - Site map indicating the specific location of the nearest grocery store (including distance from site). - USDA Food Access Research Atlas showing "LI and LA at 1 and 20 miles" layer with site location clearly marked, using the most recent USDA data available.
 USDA Food Access Research Atlas is available at: